 The Value of a Good Home Page

 If you are thinking of changing your internet browser’s front page, then you must plan ahead.
-If you are a person who has to deal with frequent travels and prefer to use WiFi over your mobile data plan, then you might want to install a plugin that gives you a selection of tiles for easy links to your favorite pages instead of setting a custom front page.
+If you have to deal with frequent travel and prefer to use WiFi over your mobile data plan, then you might want to install a plugin that gives you a selection of tiles for easy links to your favorite pages instead of setting a custom front page.

 Alternatively, you might want to set your internet browser app’s default page to example.com, which is a non-HTTPS site developed and maintained by ICANN.

 Why would you do this?